 NB – please try if you can to give your proofreader a bit of notice when sending your MS to be worked on.
 Any proofreader (or editor/cover designer etc) worth their salt will be booked up for a few weeks ahead, so although we appreciate that art cannot be rushed or work to a deadline, it’s great if you can let us know some time in advance that you will be requiring our services.
 Thank you!

 Why can’t an author proofread their own work?
 I can do that, I can use spell check, I’m educated and I’m not stupid!

 I say, you can try, but it’s not a good idea!
 Spell check was once described to me as ‘a false friend’.
 If you’ve written a word that is spelled correctly, spell check will let it through, even if you’ve written ‘naked’ when you meant to write ‘named’ – try getting out of that one!
 No matter how educated or intelligent a writer is, the fact is that the author is too close to their work and can’t see the wood for the trees.
 When you read your own work, you see what you expect to see, not what’s actually there.
 Apparently, the brain picks up on the first, fifth and tenth words of the sentence, and just assumes the rest is OK.
-I’ve been given novels to work on that the author has read through multiple times – and I’ve still found scores of mistakes!
+I’ve been given novels to work on that have been read through by their author multiple times – and I’ve still found scores of mistakes!
 Everyone makes typos, there’s not a writer alive who doesn’t.

 My friend will proofread my novel for me, she has a degree in English, and it won’t cost me anything.